viklund/FEGA-onboarding/README.md

 ## What does the journey look like?

-Based on experience, governance and legal development of a node usually happens in parallel with technical and operational development, followed by development of user-facing components once a node is minimally operating.
+Based on our experience, governance and legal development of a node usually happens in parallel with technical and operational development, followed by development of user-facing components once a node is minimally operating.
 You may find your path differs slightly for a variety of reasons - that's ok!

-The aim of these onboarding materials is to guide you through useful information from the experiences of other nodes, and for you to take what you find useful to apply to your own node development.
+These materials guide you through onboarding information from the experiences of other nodes.
+Take what you find useful to apply to your own node development.

 There is no time limit on establishing your Federated EGA node.
 Onboarding will take more or less time depending on things like existing infrastructure and governance models, availability of funding and resources, and user needs.